department-of-veterans-affairs/vagov-content/pages/disability/file-an-appeal/board-of-veterans-appeals.md

   ### Can I get help preparing for my hearing?

   Yes.
 You can get a representative to help you prepare for the hearing and present your information to the judge.
-This person may be a lawyer, a claims agent, or someone from a Veterans service organization (VSO).
+This person may be a lawyer, a claims agent, or someone from a Veterans Service Organization (VSO).

   [Get help from a representative](/disability/get-help-filing-claim/)
 </section>